ColorCoded Labs

 The Brand Language

-The original palette had no rest states — every brand color was fully saturated, and there was nothing in the system that signaled "quiet."
-I added three foundation tones that gave the brand somewhere to land.
+The original palette had no rest states.
+Every color was fully saturated, nothing signaled "quiet."
+I added three foundation tones to give the brand somewhere to land.

 Xiketic